nemofoo/deskthang/docs/protocol_architecture.md

 # Protocol Architecture Reference

+> Note: All protocol constants referenced in this document are defined in the [Protocol Constants Reference](protocol_constants.md).
+Always refer to that document for the authoritative values.

 ## Core Concepts

 The protocol implements a robust state machine for managing display communication between a host and device.
 It handles synchronization, commands, data transfer, and error recovery with clearly defined states and transitions.